rppicomidi/usb_midi_host/README.md

 4. Make sure Pico-SDK version is 2.0.0.
 5. Choose the Debugger and any advanced options
 6. Click Import
 7. Click the CMake icon in the left toolbar.
+If you are not using a Pico board
+    1. On the `PROJECT STATUS` line of the CMAKE window, click the `Open CMake Tool Extenstions Settings` gear icon.
+You have to mouse over the `PROJECT STATUS` line for the icon to appear.
+    2. In the new Settings tab that opened in the editor pane, click the `Workspace` tab.
+    3. Scroll down to the `CMake:Configure Args` item and click the `Add Item` button.
+    4. Enter `-DPICO_BOARD=[your board name goes here]` and click OK.
+The board name is the file name without extension from `${PICO_SDK_PATH}/src/boards/include/boards`.
+For example, if you are using a adafruit_feather_rp2040_usb_host board, you would enter `-DPICO_BOARD=adafruit_feather_rp2040_usb_host`
-8. Select the Delete Cache and Reconfigure Icon
+8. On the `PROJECT STATUS` line of the CMAKE window, select the `Delete Cache and Reconfigure` icon.
+   You have to mouse over the `PROJECT STATUS` line for the icon to appear.
-9. Under the `Configure` option, slect the Pico Kit.
+9. Under the `Configure` option, select the Pico Kit.
 10. Choose whether you want `Debug`, `Release` or `RelWithDebugInfo`.
 The `MinSizeRel` option can cause issues, so do not choose it.
 11. Click Build